HenSch90/SiD/Modul_Grundprogramm.md

 in:

-q: Was waren die Gründe dafür, dass Ihre Familie..
+q: Was waren die Gründe dafür, dass Ihre Familie...

 is: